 Normal lenses for landscapes and portraits (like the ones above) are optimized for shooting at an average distance, at a ratio of 1:10 or more.
 For very close work however, normal lenses do not perform at their best, particularly as we reach out towards the edges of lens coverage.
 Once we focus close to 1:1 and beyond, macro lenses come into their own.

 Macro lenses are designed for shooting in ratios of at 1:1 and closer.
 Like other modern lenses, macros have a complex design: many elements, several groups.
 They are similar to general-purpose lenses, but have different internal designs which are optimized for very close shooting.
 They produce a wide image circle, enabling full use of view-camera movements for control of perspective and depth of field.
 The Rodenstock APO Macro Sironar, Schneider Macro-Symmar HM and Nikon Macro Nikkor-AM (ED) lenses fall into this category.

 Most Macro lenses open to f/5.6, which makes it easy to view the subject and achieve precise focus at close distances, even under poor lighting.
 They usually come mounted in a shutter or a Sinar DB lens board.
 This photo was made with a 210mm Rodenstock Macro Sironar N, at around 2:1 magnification.
 Here is a gallery of photographs made with that lens.

-Process lenses are designed to make color separation negatives in "process" cameras for photo engraving.
+Process lenses are designed to make color separation negatives in "process" cameras used in the photo engraving industry.
 They are optimized for shooting flat surfaces at 1:1 magnification and are apochromatic, giving identical focus and image size to red, green and blue light.
 They are often available in barrel - without a shutter - and are thus priced lower than other lenses of comparable focal length.
 They don't have a lot of extra coverage, but they are very sharp and their images have very low distortion.